ggapp1/arctic-monkeys/README.md

 # arctic-monkeys
-An analysis o the Arctic monkeys' songs
+An analysis of the Arctic monkeys' songs